jianglijuan0110/graph-view/README.md

 # <p align="center">GraphView</p>

-This project offers an interface for visualizing RDF property graphs using the react-d3-graph library and Bootstrap in JavaScript.
-This web application allows users to navigate between graphs that are based on the same data.
+This project provides an interface for visualizing and manipulating knowledge graphs using the react-d3-graph library and Bootstrap in JavaScript.
+This web application allows users to navigate between graphs based on the same data.
 ## 🛠️ Tech Stack
 - [React](https://reactjs.org/)
 - [React-d3-graph](https://danielcaldas.github.io/react-d3-graph/docs/)